keptn/examples/first-example/README.md

     1. Click on **Preview** to validate rule works.
     1. Click on **Save** for the rule and then **Done**.

-5. Create Service Tag for Environment based on K8S Namespace
+1. Create service tag for environment based on K8S namespace
     1. Go to **Settings**, **Tags**, and click on **Automatically applied tags**.
     1. Create a new custom tag with the name `environment`.
     1. Edit that tag and **Add new rule**.